Hélène Karbanov: Senior

 In 2022, she was part of French team that competed at the 2022 European Championships in Tel Aviv, Israel and took 7th place in the team competition.
 She placed 13th in the all-around Final and qualified for the ribbon final, where she finished 7th.
 That year, she also debuted at the senior World Championships.
 The competition was held in Sofia, Bulgaria, and she placed 22nd in the all-around qualifications.

 In 2023, she competed at Portimao World Challenge Cup, where she took 8th place in the all-around and won a silver medal in the ribbon final.
 At the 2023 World Championships, she ended in 13th place in the all-around qualifications and qualified to the all-around final, where she took 17th place.

 In 2024, she entered the World Cup stage in Sofia, where she placed 16th.
 In May, she competed at the 2024 European Championships in Budapest, Hungary and took 15th place in the all-around final.
 In June, she won her first senior National all-around title in front of Maelle Millet.

 In August, she competed at the 2024 Summer Olympics.
 In the qualification round, she placed 17th and did not advance to the final.
 She said of competing at the Olympics in her home country, "It's unreal.
 I tried to make the most of it all."

+In February 2025, she competed at 1st stage of Italian club champinoships Serie A, contributing to the result of club Polisportiva Varese.
+After that, she was absent for the entire season due to injury recovery.
+In November, she presented all of her new routines at national competition.

+In 2026, she won the silver medal in the all-around at Gymnastik International in Fellbach Schmiden, Germany.
+On May 16-17, she competed at the FIG World Challenge Cup in Portimão, and took 21st place in all-around.